sgarciav/sergiogarciavergara.com/pages/patents.md

 ## Robotic System for Automated Sorting and Packing of Surgical Instruments <a id="headerlink" name="robotic-automated-sorting" href="#robotic-automated-sorting" title="Permalink to this headline"></a>

+Developed a workcell and workflow that allows for a user to interact with a robotic manipulator towards autonomoulsy inspecting and assembling surgical trays.

 <div class="reference">